yorkpshaw/hot-stocks/journals/karis.md

 I removed all unused variables and constants from our ghi.

+The team worked on finishing up troubleshooting CI errors together.

 I added front-end error handling, particularly when our external API keys have exhausted their hits in a given time period.